 Editorial Board Composition and Scientific Output

-In spite of the parity exposed by the cultural geography exploration, when we drilled down to country and explored how the near-equal proportions shown in the cultural spheres’ comparisons were expressed on a per nation basis, the data revealed some interesting trends.
+In spite of the parity exposed by the cultural geography exploration, when we drilled down to country and considered how the near-equal proportions shown in the cultural spheres’ comparisons were expressed on a per nation basis, the data revealed some interesting trends.
 If we subtracted the percentage of a country’s share of scientific output from the percentage of a country’s share of editors, it turns out many countries are revealed as overrepresented on editorial boards—this means the percentage of editors based on these nations is higher than the corresponding percentage of scientific output for that nation.
 We call this the “editorial surplus” and it is most prevalent in the United States (see Fig. 1).
 On the flip side, many countries are underrepresented, with China as the top country in having an “editorial deficit.”

 Interestingly, the question of being in an editorial surplus or deficit goes beyond cultural sphere.
 For instance, nations in the dominant Western sphere can also be underrepresented on editorial boards (e.g., France, Belgium, Czech Republic, Ireland, Sweden, Norway, Finland); and some nations in other cultural spheres can have an editorial surplus (e.g., Colombia, Venezuela, Chile, and Uruguay, all part of the Latin American sphere; Russia and Romania, Eastern sphere).
 Many countries in the Global South, particularly in Africa, have low editorial representation, but also low scientific output.